Here are 13 creepy Pittsburgh Ghost Stories to scare you this season.

 11. Congelier House, Manchester

 Congelier House is known by a nickname—”The House the Devil Built.”
 It is known as one of the most haunted homes in Pittsburgh.
 Original owner Charles Congelier was having an affair with the family housekeeper.
-His wife discovered this and murdered the two with a meat cleaver.
+His wife discovered this and “dispatched” the two with a meat cleaver.
 Afterwards, a man named “Dr. Bunrichter” moved to the property.
-He mostly kept to himself and it was later revealed that he was a serial killer who try to keep the heads of his victims alive after cutting them off.
+He mostly kept to himself and it was later revealed that he was a mad scientist who try to keep the heads of his victims alive after removing them from his victims.

 12. Carnegie Library, Homestead